vodovorot-guides/vodovorot-guides.github.io/ele/nathria.md

 **Defensives:**
 - Use {{ site.data.spell.astral_shift }} and {{ site.data.spell.harden_skin}} (if PE talented) for Crimson Flurry (from Bleakwing Assassins) and Ember Blast (from Shade of Kael'thas) as needed.
-- If talented, {{ site.data.talent.spirit_wolf}} allows you to mitigate damage from Soul Pedestals.
+- If talented, {{ site.data.talent.spirit_wolf }} allows you to mitigate damage from Soul Pedestals.

 **Healing:**
 - If there is any downtime between add phases, support your raid with off-healing through Healing Stream Totem, Chain Heal, and Healing Surge.